 VOLUNTEER LEGAL CLINICS IN NUNAVIK

 Access to justice in Northern Quebec is a daily challenge for Indigenous communities.
 Concerned by this reality and in order to contribute concretely to it, Justice Pro Bono has set up a mobile pro bono legal clinic in Nunavik.
 We have visited four communities since 2017: Kuujjuaq, Puvirnituq, Salluit and Kuujjuarapik.

-A total of 14 volunteer jurists (lawyers and notaries) have provided information and legal advice to hundreds of citizens of these northern communities through the various clinics.
+Close to 20 volunteer jurists (lawyers and notaries) have provided information and legal advice to hundreds of citizens of these northern communities through the various clinics.
 The jurists also took advantage of their time in the region to give introductory workshops on our justice system developed by Éducaloi to high school students.

 Justice Pro Bono would like to thank the Barreau du Québec, the Chambre des notaires, the Department of Justice, the Makivik Corporation and the Kativik Regional Government for their generous financial and logistical support.